phoenix-rtos/phoenix-rtos-doc/libc/functions/sys/threads/mutexCreate.phrtos.md

 ## Description

-The `condCreate()` function shall initialize the condition variable referenced by _h_ using default attributes.
-Upon successful initialization, the state of the condition variable shall become initialized.
+The `mutexCreate()` function shall initialize the mutex referenced by `h` using default attributes.
+Upon successful initialization, the state of the mutex shall become initialized.

-Attempting to initialize an already initialized condition variable results in undefined behavior.
+Attempting to initialize an already initialized mutex results in undefined behavior.

 ## Return value

-If successful, the `condCreate()` function shall return zero; otherwise, an error number shall be returned to indicate the error.
+If successful, the `mutexCreate()` function shall return zero; otherwise, an error number shall be returned to indicate the error.

 ## Errors

-The `condCreate()` function shall fail if:
+The `mutexCreate()` function shall fail if:

-* `-ENOMEM` - Insufficient memory exists to initialize the condition variable.
+* `-ENOMEM` - Insufficient memory exists to initialize the mutex.
 * `-EFAULT` - The address specified by `h` is invalid.

 These functions shall not return an error code of `EINTR`.